Realization of manifolds as leaves using graph colorings: Introduction

-\begin{cor} Let $M$ be a connected Riemannian manifold of bounded geometry, and let $\widetilde M$ be a regular covering of $M$.
-Then $M$ is isometric to a leaf with holonomy covering $\widetilde M$ in a compact Riemannian matchbox manifold. \end{cor}
+\begin{thm} Let $M$ be a connected Riemannian manifold of bounded geometry, and let $\widetilde M$ be a regular covering of $M$.
+Then $M$ is isometric to a leaf with holonomy covering $\widetilde M$ in a compact Riemannian matchbox manifold. \end{thm}

-A more difficult problem is the description the pairs $(M,\widetilde M)$ that satisfy the statement of Corollary~\ref{c: realization with holonomy} with a minimal compact foliated space.
-In this sense, Cass \cite{Cass1985} has given a quasi-isometric property satisfied by the leaves of compact minimal foliated spaces without restriction on the holonomy.
+Describing the pairs $(M,\widetilde M)$ that satisfy the statement of Theorem~\ref{t: realization with holonomy} with a minimal compact foliated space seems less feasible.
+In this regard, Cass \cite{Cass1985} has given a quasi-isometric property satisfied by the leaves of compact minimal foliated spaces with no restriction on the holonomy.

-Additional properties have been considered in the realization problem: Schweitzer and Souza \cite{SchweitzerSouza2017} constructed connected Riemannian manifolds of bounded geometry that are not quasi-isometric to leaves in compact equicontinuous foliated spaces; Hurder and Lukina used a coarse quasi-isometric invariant, the coarse entropy, to estimate the Hausdorff dimension of local transversals when applied to leaves of compact foliated spaces; and Lukina \cite{Lukina2016} has studied the Hausdorff dimension of local transversals in a foliated space.